AdobeDocs/journey-optimizer.en/help/using/reports/journey-global-report-cja.md

 +++ Learn more on Journey KPIs metrics

-* **[!UICONTROL Journey engagement]**: Total number of individuals who interacted with the messages that were sent from the journey
+* **[!UICONTROL Journey engagement]**: Total number of unique individuals who received messages sent through the journey, representing distinct profiles that reached a designated action point in the journey.

 * **[!UICONTROL Journey enters]**: Total number of individuals who reached the entry event of the journey.